Kong/kongponents/docs/components/table-view.md

 ### hidePaginationWhenOptional

 Set this to `true` to hide pagination when the table record count is less than or equal to the page size.
-Defaults to `true`.
+Defaults to `false`.

 ### rowExpandable